CarelessInternet/node-schoolsoft/README.md

 ## Testing

 Testing is implemented with `jest`.
-Here's how to run the tests cases:
+Here's how to run the test cases:

 1. Create a `.env` file with the environment variables found in [`__tests__/environment.d.ts`](__tests__/environment.d.ts) in the root directory.